yikaiyang/SS22-Knowledge-Graph/README.md

 ## 2. Knowledge Graph Construction
 The structure of the ontology is derived from the ontology presented in the paper by Tan et. al. However, some adjustments were made to incorporate weather and incident data.

 ![Ontology by Tan et al.](/documents/ontology_graphic/ontology_paper.png) *Fig.2: Original Ontology by Tan et al.*

 ![Ontology of this project](/documents/ontology_graphic/ontology.png) *Modified Ontology used in this exercise submission*

-For storing the entities and relationships in the ontology the graph database system Neo4J ([https://neo4j.com](https://neo4j.com)) was selected.

-## 3. Training: Embeddings
-To train the embedding model the python package pykg2vec from the library pytorch is used: https://analyticsindiamag.com/pykg2vec/
-### 3.1.
-Modelling time
+### 2.1.
+Modelling Time

-For training the dataset, it was initially planned to use TransE / TransD embeddings, as used by the authors of the paper.
-However, the method used by the study authors raises some concerns.
-Due to the time-dependent nature of the data, especially in the transportation domain, e.g. with the traffic situation changing at different times of the day, time must be modelled or represented in the knowledge graph.
+Due to the time-dependent nature of the data, especially in the transportation domain where the traffic situation is highly dynamic and based on the time of observation, time must be modelled or represented in the knowledge graph.
 The authors applied a method similarly to the Time-Tree model to the Neo4J database by introducing vertices representing the hour and minute values and connecting all entities associated with that time using edges.
+However, the modelling method used by the study authors raises some concerns.

 The construction using this method can be done in following ways (which one the study authors were using is unclear):